 In 2007, we achieved a significant settlement for a 58-year-old guidance counselor who developed mesothelioma caused by exposure to asbestos 40 years earlier.
 During a summer job, our client spent four months re-cutting the ends of asbestos cement pipe with a circular power wheel after the pipe was damaged in transit.
 Because our client’s asbestos exposure had occurred in California, we decided to file the lawsuit there along with our co-counsel Jeff Kaiser.
 Our case against the pipe manufacturer was so strong that we were able to settle out of court prior to trial.
 Although the settlement terms are confidential, the substantial settlement was the first of its kind against this foreign manufacturer of asbestos pipe.

 In 1997, Scott Hendler represented the widow and 3 young daughters—ages 16, 14 and 11—of a decorated Navy Vietnam-era combat veteran who developed mesothelioma from exposure to asbestos while serving on a Navy warship in 1966.
 We represented this family along with our co-counsel Michael Brickman.
 Many of the asbestos companies settled prior to trial.
 Scott and his team then went to trial against Owens Corning Fiberglas, a company that made asbestos pipe covering commonly found on Navy vessels.
 The jury reached a verdict against Owens Corning in the amount of $13.8 million.
-The asbestos company waived its right to appeal the verdict and instead settled the case for a confidential amount.
+The asbestos company waived its right to appeal the verdict and instead settled the case.
 This settlement prevented our client from having to wait what might have been years during the appeal process to receive the money that was owed to her in a timely fashion.
+After redutions for settlements and after deducting attorneys fees and expenses, the clients received $4.2 million.

 At trial, the jury awarded $22 million in damages.

 In 1997, Scott Hendler, along with Spencer Parris and the Ness Motley law firm, represented the family of Benjamin Baker, who died from mesothelioma.
 All of the defendants in the case settled except one, Owens Corning Fiberglas, which made a very popular asbestos pipe covering and block.
 At trial, the jury awarded $22 million in damages.
-The trial court reduced the verdict to a lower amount and then Owens Corning settled for close to that amount.
+The trial court reduced the verdict to a lower amount and then Owens Corning settled for close to $3 million, and the clients received $1.8 million after deducting attorneys’ fees and expenses.
 Our clients were very pleased to put the case behind them, take the substantial settlement and forego the possibility of a drawn-out appeal.

 Other Injury Litigation